Castelhana – Brazil

 ORIGIN

-Coffee production in Brazil is responsible for more than one third of all if coffee cultivated-worldwide.
-The country produces a staggering amount, approximately 60 million (60kgs) annually, and more than five million people are directly employed in the cultivation, harvesting or processing of the country in the country.
-Brazil has more than two million hectares of coffee plantation.
-The majority of these crops are grown at low altitudes and are cultivated in open ground and exposed to the sun.
-Thanks to the country’s tropical climate, year-round sunshine, and regular rainfall, high-quality Arabica and Robusta coffee can be grown in the coffee growing regions in the country.
+Coffee production in Brazil is responsible for more than one-third of all coffee cultivated-worldwide.
+The country produces a staggering amount, approximately 60 million (60kgs) annually, and more than five million people are directly employed in the cultivation, harvesting or processing in the country.
+Brazil is more than two million hectares of coffee plantation overall with the majority dedicated to Arabica production and a growing share of Canephora (robusta).
+The majority of these crops are grown at low altitudes and are cultivated in open ground, exposed to the sun.
+Thanks to the country’s tropical climate, year-round sunshine, and regular rainfall, high-quality coffee can be grown in regions mainly in the southeast of the country, with smaller regions to the west and north of Brazil.

 PRODUCER